Mzbeth02/TMDB_Movies_Analysis/README.md

 ### Data Source

-The dataset used for this analysis the "top_1000_popular_movies_tmdb.xlsx", containing the detailed information about each movie produced.
+The dataset used for this analysis is the "top_1000_popular_movies_tmdb.xlsx", containing the detailed information about each movie produced.

 ### Tool(s)
 - Power BI - ETL operation and Data Visualization